Ilghar/email-assets/README.md

 ## Important Notes

 - **GitHub Pages serves from the `main` branch** - ensure your files are committed to main
-- The `.nojekyll` file in the root directory disables Jekyll processing, allowing all file types to be served directly
 - Changes typically appear within 1-5 minutes after pushing to the main branch
 - All files are publicly accessible - do not upload sensitive content